A Basic Pandas Dataframe Tutorial for Beginners

 df_males = df[df['sex'] == 'Male']Code language: JavaScript (javascript)

-The next subsetting example shows how to filter the dataframe with multiple criteria.
+The following subsetting example shows how to filter the dataframe with multiple criteria.
 In this case, we select observations from df where sex is male and iq is greater than 80.
-Note that the ampersand “&” in Pandas is the preferred AND operator.
+The ampersand “&” in Pandas is the preferred AND operator.

 df_male80 = df.query('iq > 80 & sex == "Male"')Code language: Python (python)

-It’s also possible to use the OR operator.
-In the following example, we filter Pandas dataframe based on rows that have a value of age greater than or equal to 40 or age less than 14.
+It is also possible to use the OR operator.
+In the following example, we filter Pandas dataframe based on rows with a value of age greater than or equal to 40 or less than 14.
 Furthermore, we filter the dataframe by the columns ‘piq’ and ‘viq’.

 df.query('age >= 40 | age < 14')[['piq', 'viq']].head()Code language: Python (python)